throw-away-qq/image_embeddings_eval/README.md

 ## Next steps
 - [ ] Try other Image embedding models like BLIP 2 etc.
 - [ ] Train a model on ground up with negative samples on CIFAR 10 to compare
   - [x] ViT backbone vs ResNet
+- [ ] Make a image search utility.
+Multimodal text and gif search with gradio.